Designing Phase Sensitive Probes of Monopole Superconducting Order: Tight-binding models of monopole superconductors

-We similarly construct a tight binding model for the monopole superconducting order having pair monopole charge $q_p=3$, as introduced in Sec.~\ref{subsec:qp=3}.
+We construct a tight-binding model for the monopole superconducting order having pair monopole charge $q_p=3$, as introduced in Sec.~\ref{subsec:qp=3}.
 Here, the band Hamiltonian describes a magnetic doped triple Weyl semimetal.
 As $C_6$ symmetry is needed to stabilize the triple Weyl nodes, the tight-binding model is defined on a three-dimensional hexagonal lattice with $D_{6h}$ symmetry, which consists of $AA$ stacked two-dimensional triangular lattices.

 We consider the following tight-binding mean-field BCS Hamiltonian,